-- Goldenrod trivia: Goldenrod is often blamed for causing hay fever, which is in fact due to pollen from the ragweed plant
+Goldenrod is often blamed for causing hay fever, which is in fact due to pollen from the ragweed plant.

-The state flower of Nebraska has been described as a weed, an herb and a wildflower.
-But what the goldenrod lacks in breeding, it makes up for in presence.
+The Goldenrod of Nebraska has been described as a weed, an herb and a wildflower.
 The tall wispy plant has grown abundantly throughout the Cornhusker State since well before lawmakers in Lincoln tapped it as their state flower in 1895.
-“There is probably not a nook or corner of the state where one or more of the numerous species of goldenrod is not found,” wrote Ida Brockman, the daughter of one of the lawmakers at that time.
-“Nothing could better represent the hardy endurance of Nebraska’s pioneers.”
-If the pioneering spirit means an ability to thrive in sub-optimal conditions, then the Nebraska state flower is an appropriate symbol indeed.
+The flower represents the pioneering spirit through its ability to thrive in suboptimal conditions.

 This hardy plant flourishes in meadows and pastures as well as on the edges of woodlands, in ditches, along roadsides and in waste areas.
 Today, while images of pioneers have faded, Nebraskans continue to celebrate their state flower in name, from Goldenrod Park in Bellevue to Goldenrod Lane in Lincoln.